Plan your next Lighthouse Holiday

-Have you ever wondered what it would be like to be a lighthouse keeper or stay in a lighthouse?
+Have you ever wondered what it would be like to be a lighthouse keeper or live in a lighthouse?

 If you’re looking for a unique or unusual holiday experience, and want to stay somewhere unusual, steeped in history, mystery and romance, then a lighthouse has to be up there on the bucket list.

 A lighthouse holiday is a unique way to unwind and relax, and sometimes you can find hidden clues to its history right on your doorstep – you just have to know where to look!

-I’ve stayed in a number of lighthouses, and even got married in a lighthouse, staying in a lighthouse cottage for our honeymoon!
+I’ve enjoyed a number of holidays in lighthouses, and even got married in a lighthouse, staying in the cottage for our honeymoon!

 Since automation many cottages that were once home to keepers and their families are now set up as holiday properties, ranging from hotels and guest houses to self-catering accommodation.
 This means that the properties are still being maintained and looked after, although many of the cottages are now much more luxurious than they would have been in the times of the lighthouse keepers!